nw2hd/manager-io/README.md

 # manager-io
-Manager Accounting Software - Server Edition
+Manager Accounting Software - **Server Edition version 24.9.2.1834**

 # Guides

-Manager.io is a versatile accounting software that caters to the unique needs of diverse businesses.
+[Manager.io](https://www.manager.io) is a versatile accounting software that caters to the unique needs of diverse businesses.

 Customize the software by activating only the modules you need, adding custom fields to capture business-specific data, and generating reports tailored to your operations.